grinnell-cs/csc151-datasci-scamper/pages/syllabus.md

 ## Learning Objectives

-This course covers 18 learning objectives (LOs).
+This course covers 16 learning objectives (LOs).

-* Unit 1 (Weeks 1–4)
-    - **Decomposition**.
-Decompose a computational problem into smaller sub-problems amendable to implementation with functions.
+1. **Primitive types**.
+Express basic computations over primitive values and their associated standard library functions.
-    - **Procedural abstraction**.
+2. **Procedural abstraction**.
 Take a concrete implementation in Racket and create a procedure that generalizes that behavior.
-    - **Tracing.** Trace the execution of a Racket program using a substitutive model of computation.
+3. **Tracing.** Trace the execution of a Racket program using a substitutive model of computation.
-    - **Primitive types**.
-Express basic computations over primitive values and their associated standard library functions.
-    - **Conditionals**.
+4. **Conditionals**.
 Use Boolean expressions and conditional operations to produce conditional behavior.
+5. **Lists**.
+Manipulate lists with fundamental higher-order list functions.
+6. **Decomposition**.
+Decompose a computational problem into smaller sub-problems amendable to implementation with functions.
-    - **Testing**.
+7. **Testing**.
 Test programs according to good software engineering principles.
-    - **Documentation**.
+8. **Documentation**.
 Document programs according to good software engineering principles.

-* Unit 2 (Weeks 5–8)
-    - **Local bindings**.
+9. **Local bindings**.
 Refactor redundancy and add clarity in computations with let-bindings.
-    - **Lists**.
-Manipulate lists with fundamental higher-order list functions.
-    - **List recursion**.
+10. **List recursion**.
 Design and write recursive functions over lists.
-    - **Numeric recursion**.
+11. **Numeric recursion**.
 Design and write recursive functions over the natural numbers.
-    - **Higher-order programming**.
+12. **Higher-order programming**.
 Write procedures that take procedures as parameters and return procedures as results.

-* Unit 3 (Weeks 9–13)
-    - **Lambda-free anonymous procedures**.
+13. **Lambda-free anonymous procedures**.
 Use section and composition to simplify computations.
-    - **Dictionaries**.
+14. **Dictionaries**.
 Design and write functions that use dictionaries.
-    - **Vectors**.
+15. **Vectors**.
 Design and write functions (potentially recursive functions) that use vectors.
-    - **Data abstraction**.
+16. **Data abstraction**.
 Design data structures to separate interface from implementation.
-    - **Tree recursion**.
-Design and write recursive functions over trees.
-    - **Running time**.
-Use a mental model of computation to count the relevant number of operations performed by a function.

 ## Communication